marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

   + in a local/development environment: `$ pip install -r requirements/local.txt`
   + in a testing environment: `$ pip install -r requirements/testing.txt`

+## After

+As with any major change to the default installation, after generating these directories, it is a good practice to describe them in `/docs/architectrure.rst` and what are the commands used to get them running in `/docs/installation.rst` for other developers or just for oneself when reviewing the project in the future.

 ## References